nnirror/facet/README.md

 There are 128 notevalues variables, corresponding to divisions of 1 whole note.
 A whole note is `n1`, a half note is `n2`, etc... up to `n128`.

+#### sample rate

+You can change the sample rate for the audio generated and played back with Facet by modifying `SAMPLE_RATE` in `js/config.js` to whatever integer you want.

 ## Command reference

 ### Outputs